Real estate photographers already shoot the story of the home.

 Think of it this way: each photo becomes a short video clip.
 The exterior photo can be the opening frame.
 The living room photo becomes the next scene.
 The kitchen photo becomes the next beat.
 A good photo-to-video tour connects those clips so the end of one moment flows into the start of the next.

-The best version feels like a simple walkthrough: exterior, main living space, kitchen, primary suite, strongest extra feature, and a final exterior or backyard shot.
+A useful sequence can follow a simple walkthrough: exterior, main living space, kitchen, primary suite, strongest extra feature, and a final exterior or backyard shot.

 That sequence gives buyers context.
 It helps agents post a video without hiring a videographer.
 And it gives photographers a clean add-on they can create from assets they already captured.